arlac77/one-time-execution-method/README.md

 ## transitionState

-Object symbol slot holding the state of the method
+Object symbol slot holding the state of the method.

 -   undefined -> call func and store Promise
 -   Promise   -> func currently running or fullfilled -> deliver this Promise